NickTomlin/kino/README.md

 2. In chrome, go to `tools > extensions`
 3. Click "load unpacked extension"
 4. Navigate to the repository directory and load it
-4. Note the extension id in Menu > More Tools > Extensions
-5. Edit the extensions url in `host/com.nicktomlin.kino.json` to permit that extension id
-6. Run `./bin/kino init` to install the native messaging host
+5. Run `./bin/kino init` to install the native messaging host
-7. Reload the extension
+6. Reload the extension